Rockz1152/blackndsky/pages/handbrake.md

   - `Roku 720p30 Surround` or `Roku 1080p30 Surround` depending on source file
 - Summary
   - Format: `MKV`
+- Video
+  - If you want higher quality at the cost of file size you can adjust the Constant Quality RF of each preset
+  - 720p default is `21`, set to `20` for higher quality
+  - 1080p default is `22`, set to `21` for higher quality
 - Subtitles
   - Click `Selection Behavior ...`
   - All Matching Selected Languages: `English`